 “Not really.”
 San stepped to his station and became engrossed in his duties.
 This was not a line of questioning he wanted to encourage.
 His peripheral vision easily picked up the puzzled looks on his crewmates’ faces.
 Mennosha was smart enough to change the subject.

-“Fedar, would you like to see the plans for the final beastbot?”
+“Fedar, would you like to see the blueprint for the final model?”

 “Yes, I would like that!”

 “Okay, come back to my cabin with me.
 I left the blueprints down there.
 San, we’ll be back before you head over to the Michigan.”

 They left the bridge.
 Everyone was acting like San’s mission was the most normal, casual thing in the world.
 And maybe it was.
 But to San, it felt like standing on the brink of death.
 Once alone on the bridge, he stepped away from his station and stood in front of the viewport, gazing at the plague ship hanging in space like a wounded animal.
 He felt an eerie chill.
 He reminded himself that he did not believe in premonitions.